- March 16, 2021

 About

-- The game feels unpolished in several areas, including graphics, animations, and overall mechanics.
+- The game feels unpolished in certain areas, with bugs and clunky mechanics that detract from the overall experience.

-- gameplay216 mentions Positive Neutral Negative
+- gameplay150 mentions Positive Neutral Negative

 “The game is a FPS/RTS hybrid, and that is a very niche genre of gaming, but this is possibly the best one I could find out there with amazing gameplay and an active developer team fixing and updating the game at all times.”